Superfluid dark stars

-For $M_b=0.6\,M_\odot$, a more peculiar behaviour emerges, as seen again in Fig.~\ref{fig:sims}(c).
+For $M_b=0.6\,M_\odot$, a more peculiar behaviour emerges, see the blue line in Fig.~\ref{fig:sims}(c).
 Somewhat evident are the oscillations due to the residual eccentricity in the initial data.
 They are expected to be pronounced for soft EoS models and small stellar masses.
-In order to test the reliability of the method, we estimated the residual eccentricity in the Newtonian approximation (following the distance of one star from the origin, e.g.~\cite{PhysRevD.90.064006, Dietrich_2015}).
+In order to test the reliability of the method, we estimated the residual eccentricity in the Newtonian approximation (following the distance of one star from the origin, see for instance~\cite{PhysRevD.90.064006, Dietrich_2015}).
 The result is about $5 \times 10^{-2}$, compatible with residuals from initial data.
 The right panel in Fig.~\ref{fig:spectra} shows the corresponding spectrum.
-It is qualitatively similar to the left one; the two peaks are only shifted to higher frequencies, $f\simeq 1.1\,\text{kHz}$ and $f\simeq 1.54\,\text{kHz}$, and appear less intense due to the shorter gravitational wave signal.
+It is qualitatively similar to the left one; the two peaks are only shifted to higher frequencies, $f\simeq 1.1\,\text{kHz}$ and $f\simeq 1.54\,\text{kHz}$, and appear less intense due to the shorter GW signal.

-The obtained results suggest that for fixed compactness, thus for equal central densities, there is a characteristic spectral pattern peaked at frequencies that increase with decreasing values of $x$.
 It is encouraging to see that in both simulations the peak frequencies are well within the observational window of LVK~\cite{LVK}, and for high mass objects are at lower frequencies with respect to NS mergers~\cite{Bauswein2016, PhysRevD.86.063001, Pani:private}.

+The obtained results confirm that for fixed compactness observables scale with $x$.
+The ratio of the initial masses (or equivalently, initial radii) is equal to the ratio of the used values of $x$ (in this case, $2.45$).
+The spectral pattern is peaked at frequencies that increase with decreasing $x$: the peaks in the two plots of Fig.~\ref{fig:spectra} have a ratio $\simeq 2.3$.
+A similar value comes from the minimization of the $L_2$ norm between the two strains of Fig.~\ref{fig:sims}(c), that is given by \be \argmin_{d} \| h_{1.4} - d\, h_{0.6}\|_2 \simeq 2.3\,, \ee where $d$ is a scaling factor.
+A relative error of about $6\%$ may be in part due to differences in the initial data (the exact values of the two compactness differ by $\sim4\%$) and in part to numerical errors accumulated during the simulations, the extraction procedure and the Fourier transform.

+The formation of a disk of ejected matter surrounding the remnant is visible in both Fig.~\ref{fig:sims}(a)-(b).
+Its constituent mass can be computed as the three-dimensional integral of the conserved rest-mass density $D=\sqrt{g}\bar{\rho} \gamma$ \cite{1997ApJ...476..221B} from the minimum value to some upper limit $D_\text{cut}$.
+Here $g$ is the determinant of the 3-metric $g_{ij}$, $\gamma$ the Lorentz factor and $\bar{\rho}$ the density in geometrized units.
+However, there is no unambiguous way to choose the threshold to separate the remnant from the disk.